Close icon

 Blue Ridge Area Food Bank Partner Advocacy Resources

-– Links to letters you and your stakeholders can use to write letters to lawmakers
+• Take Action: Access links to letters you and your stakeholders can use to write to lawmakers, urging them to prioritize food security.

 What is TEFAP | Feeding America